ScottDWilson/robot-challenge-SDWilson/b-librobot/README.md

 go doc github.com/ScottDWilson/robot-challenge-SDWilson/b-librobot/librobot
 ```

 You can also view the documentation online at [GoDoc](https://pkg.go.dev/github.com/ScottDWilson/robot-challenge-SDWilson/b-librobot/librobot).
+(Not actually available for interview)

 ## Running Tests